Kal4shn1k0v/AP_CSA_WORK_FILES/README.md

 AP CSA ClassWork files code

 Errors are subjected to occur.
 Do not rely on present code completely.
-Use at your own rist; Author is not responsible for any trouble that may occur.
+Use at your own risk; Author is not responsible for any trouble that may occur.